ROCm/gpu-cluster-networking/docs/how-to/roce-network-config.rst

       #.
 Run ``show | compare`` to verify your changes, then ``commit`` to submit them.

+   .. tab-item:: Cisco

+      Cisco NX-OS supports RoCE communication by default.
+Instead, ensure the PFC for the RoCE traffic class is enabled on each port that handles RoCE traffic.

 Implement standard extended naming for switch interfaces
 ------------------------------------------------------------------------------------------------------------------------